The Paths to Choreography Extraction: Extraction from SP

 Intuitively, the AES of $N$ represents all possible evolutions of $N$ (each evolution is a path in this graph).
 A SEG fixes the order of execution of actions, but still abstracts from the state (and thus considers both branches of conditionals).
 For networks in finite SP, these graphs are finite.

 Given a network $N$, there is a one-to-one correspondence between SEGs for $N$ and choreographies $C$ such that $\extract N\rwto C$.
 Indeed, given a SEG we can extract a choreography as follows.
 We start from the initial vertex, labeled $N$.
 If there is an outgoing edge with label $\eta$ to $N'$, we add $\eta$ to the choreography and continue from $N'$.
-If there are two outgoing edges with labels $\eqcom{\pid p}{\pid q}:\m{then}$ and $\eqcom{\pid p}{\pid q}:\m{else}$ to $N_1$ and $N_2$, respectively, then we extract a conditional whose branches are the choreographies extracted by continuing exploration from $N_1$ and $N_2$, respectively.
+If there are two outgoing edges with labels $\eqcom{\pid p}{\pid q}:\m{then}$ and $\eqcom{\pid p}{\pid q}:\m{else}$ to $N_1$ and $N_2$, respectively, we extract a conditional whose branches are the choreographies extracted by continuing exploration from $N_1$ and $N_2$, respectively.
 When we reach a leaf, we extract $\nil$ or $\dlock$, according to whether its label is equivalent to $\nil$ or not.
 Conversely, we can build a SEG from a particular rewriting of $\extract N$ by following the choreography actions one at a time.

-\smallpar{Treating recursive definitions} We now show how to use the SEGs to extend extraction to networks with recursive definitions.
+\smallpar{Treating recursive definitions} We now extend extraction to networks with recursive definitions, using SEGs.
 We need to be careful with the definition of the AES, since including all possible (abstract) executions now may make it infinite (due to recursion unfolding), and thus extraction may not terminate.
-Therefore, we restrict which reductions are considered when we include vertices.
-Specifically, recursive definitions are only unfolded (once) if they occur at the head of a process involved in a reduction.
+To avoid this, we only allow recursive definitions to be unfolded (once) if they occur at the head of a process involved in a reduction.
 With this restriction, we can define the AES and SEGs for a network as in the finite case.
-These graphs may now contain cycles: due to recursion, a network may evolve into the same term after a few reductions.
+These graphs may now contain cycles: a network may evolve into the same term after a few reductions.

 \begin{example} Consider the following network.

 This network generates the AES in Figure~\ref{fig:aes}, which is also its SEG. \end{example}